NicolasBesson/BlueRCCar/README.md

 * [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 * Visual Studio 2015 or 2017 Community Edition (and other flavors)
 * [VisualMicro](http://www.visualmicro.com/) a Visual Studio plugin for Arduino development
-* USBTinyISP programer
+* USBTinyISP programmer

 Install Visual Studio 2015 or 2017, and make sure to select the support for C++ (Visual C++) during installation.

 Install the Arduino IDE application, and launch the application.
-You first need to add the support of the ATtiny familly as by default only Arduino based platforms are supported.
+You first need to add the support of the ATtiny family as by default only Arduino based platforms are supported.
 From the File menu, select the Preferences submenu, and then find the “Additional Boards Manager URLs” field near the bottom of the dialog.
-Add the following url : https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json
+Add the following url: https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json
 You can then validate and close the preferences dialog box.
 Then from the Tools menu you have to :

 * Select the Board entry and choose **Board Manager** to add ATtiny board support.